Who makes the best oil filter?

-1) Remove the size of contaminant considered to be most detrimental to that particular engine.
+1) Remove the size of contaminants considered to be most detrimental to that particular engine.
 This is based on engine material design and clearances, so it’s different for every engine.

-2) Have enough contaminant holding capacity to last the recommended service interval.
+2) Have enough contaminant holding capacity to last the recommended oil change interval.

-3) Provide contaminant capture yet allow oil flow as required oil pressure specs, even at cold temps.
+3) Provide contaminant capture yet allow oil flow without increasing pressure beyond carmaker specs, even at cold temps.

 Those requirements can create contradictions.
 For example, a filter that captures smaller particle sizes may also restrict oil flow at cold temps.
 In addition to restricting oil flow, it may clog faster and go into bypass mode where it stops filtering completely.

 So before we even talk about contaminate capacity we have to understand what it is.
 There is dirt, and then there’s dust.
 Most people think engine contaminants come into the engine from outside.
 Not true.